Would you like to co-host a workshop on participation requests focusing on inequality?

 From September 2019 until March 2010, we plan to co-host a limited number of workshops introducing participation requests.
 The workshops will take people through the process of making, or supporting, a participation request, from deciding whether they are the right approach to designing and taking part in collaborative processes to improve services.

 The workshops are aimed at community groups/local partnerships in disadvantaged areas or who work with people with protected characteristics.
-We are therefore looking for partner organisations to host workshops with these groups and parnerships.
+We are therefore looking for partner organisations to host workshops with these groups and partnerships.

 Please use the short form below to express an interest in co-hosting a workshop.
+We will accept expresssions of interest until 16th September 2019.